warioishere/lndg-blitz/README.md

 **Notes on AR Logic:**
 - Rebalances aim to decrease inbound liquidity below the channel-specific `AR-Target%`.
-- Channels with outbound liquidity *above* the global `AR-Outbound%` are potential *sources* to push funds from, *unless* they are themselves enabled with an `AR-Target`.
+ - Channels with outbound liquidity *above* the global `AR-Outbound%` can act as sources even when Auto-Rebalance is enabled, provided no rebalance is active for that channel.
+Channels currently rebalancing may help others only when toggled on and the target's fee rate exceeds the source by at least the configured margin.
 - Successful attempts or failures due to incorrect payment info are retried immediately.
 - Other failures trigger a wait period (`AR-WaitPeriod`) before retrying on that channel.